BarbaraStempien/FEND--Portfolio-Page/README.md

 ## Description

 This is a simple portfolio page.
 Page utilizes a grid-based layout with styles making use of a Bootstrap framework.
 All content is responsive and displays on all display sizes.

+Demo is available via GitHub.io: https://barbarastempien.github.io/FEND--Portfolio-Page/index.html

 ## Tools & Dependencies